 The holiday blues must seem crazy to someone who isn’t a teacher.

-But I’ll tell you this – it’s totally normal to feel sad, underwhelmed or even a bit depressed during the long summer break when you’re normally so busy, productive and structured.
+But I’ll tell you this – it’s totally normal to feel sad, underwhelmed or even a bit depressed during the holidays when you’re normally so busy, productive and structured.

 In this article I’m going to share a few ideas about how to deal with those feelings – I’m not talking about coping with depression as a mental condition – that’s much more serious for which you should talk to a professional.